“I do a lot for other people, but I never feel as appreciated. I feel like I love too much!” – If this sounds like you

 Hang out more with the people that enjoy your rice.

 Ever heard the saying, “marry someone that loves you, not someone that you love”?
-Of course you don’t have to enter a pretentious relation where you don’t feel invested, but everyone deserves security.
+Of course you don’t have to enter a pretentious relationship where you don’t feel invested, but everyone deserves security.

 Whether it’s a friend or romantic interest, if you are constantly admitting that this person is ‘out of your league’, there’s a chance that your rice is made for someone else.

 So, don’t quit any relations.
 Just go spend more of your time (probably saved from doing less, from the point above) with people that make you feel more loved!

 Don’t close your shop.
 Use the rice that’s left, for yourself.
 Take a break, and come back with a better brand.